MeteorDevelopment/meteor-website/src/routes/faq/old-versions/+page.md

 You can repeat the last two steps for every server you want to join, specifying accordingly the version of the server.
 For more detailed instructions, you can refer to the [ViaFabricPlus wiki](https://github.com/ViaVersion/ViaFabricPlus/blob/main/docs/USAGE.md).

+### Archive

+Since Minecraft version 1.21.4 (when we changed Meteor's versioning scheme) we are providing an [archive page](/archive) with the latest build for every Minecraft version.
+**WARNING: These versions are archived and NOT supported, you will NOT receive any help when using these versions!**

 ### Building from source